Have you decided to switch from Contact Form 7 to WPForms?

-To do this, go to the place on your website where you old form is embedded.
+To use the block editor, go to the place on your website where your old form is embedded.

-For our example, our old form was embedded on a blog post, so we’ll go to the blog post and open the Page Editor.
+For our example, our old form was embedded on the Contact Us page, so we’ll there and open the Page Editor.

 Delete the old shortcode that Contact Form 7 used to display your form on your site.

 And there you have it!
-Now you know how to import Contact Form 7 into WPForms.
+Now you know how to export Contact Form 7 data to WPForms.

 So, what are you waiting for?
 Get started with the most powerful WordPress forms plugin today.